Plan Your Education

 Students majoring in another discipline may wish to deepen and enrich their understanding by minoring in a classical language (Latin or Greek).
 These students must take a total of six courses to complete the minor program of study.

-Classics and Religious Studies Department
+Classics & Religious Studies Department

 Explore the Department of Classics and Religious Studies